 2. Eye to eye contact and slow steady breathing will help to keep her calm and focused.

 3. Try massage – the back, shoulders, scalp and hands can be beneficial if she wants to be touched.
 It can be great way to relax and rest in-between the contractions.

 4. Speak quietly and gently, but also firmly when appropriate, to help your partner remain calm and focused.

-5. Remind her to keep her jaw loose and to relax her shoulders.
-This will help her to get rid of any tension and adrenaline.
+5. Remind your partner to keep her jaw loose and to relax her shoulders.
+This will help her to ease any tension and adrenaline.

-6. Encourage her to breathe out – to prevent her from holding her breath and becoming tense.
+6. Encourage her to breathe out – this will prevent breath holding and becoming tense.

 7. Remind your partner to empty her bladder about once an hour.
 This will keep her comfortable and it will make more room for baby.

 8. Encourage rest in-between contractions, especially if your partner is tired and if labour is long.